 - adultery committed by the Respondent and where the Petitioner finds it intolerable to live with the Respondent;

 - behaviour by the Respondent which means that the Petitioner cannot reasonably be expected to live with the Respondent;

-- desertion of the Petitioner by the Respondent for a period of 2 years;
+- desertion of the Petitioner by the Respondent for a period of two years;

-- separation for 2 years where both parties consent to a divorce;
+- separation for two years where both parties consent to a divorce;

 We are able to advise you on the most suitable way forward, taking into account your particular circumstances.